This degree has three stages, each comprising two 60-credit modules.

 Exploring your options

 In the meantime if you want to do some research around this qualification and where it might take you, we’ve put together a list of relevant job titles as a starting point.
-This degree does not provide direct entry to the career fields listed, but it may ease access and increase your employability in relation to them, and it enhances prospects for progression once you are qualified to enter them.
-Some careers may require further study, training and/or work experience beyond your degree:
+Some of the careers listed below will require further study, training and/or work experience beyond your degree:

 - police officer